 Where was the true, authentic food in Khajuraho?

 Khajuraho being a famous town in MP is a major tourist attraction.
-The town of ancient erotic temples has been a centre of attraction for the tourists from all over the world.
-To cater their daily food requirements, it was always a need to establish restaurants of international cuisine.
+The town of ancient erotic temples has been a center of attraction for tourists from all over the world.
+To cater to their daily food requirements, it was always a need to establish restaurants of international cuisine.
 But yeah, there should have been local authentic places as well.
 I mean I get to eat paratha in Haryana, Delhi, Rajasthan too and in Khajuraho also, I had to eat paratha.
 Same I get lassi in Delhi, Haryana as well and in Khajuraho too I was drinking lassi.
-Searching local food in Khajuraho was a challenging as I could only see fancy restaurants with almost similar menu.
+Searching local food in Khajuraho was challenging as I could only see fancy restaurants with almost a similar menu.

 During my journey or as long as I stayed in Khajuraho, I didn’t dedicate any day especially for the street food in Khajuraho or authentic food of this place.
-Yeah, on the last day of the journey, I went out on bicycle and roamed around the city, in the narrow streets of the town.
-Gol gappa is my favourite and there too when I saw a cart of gol gappa I couldn’t stop myself and went there with a friend of mine.
+Yeah, on the last day of the journey, I went out on a bicycle and roamed around the city, in the narrow streets of the town.
+Gol gappa is my favorite and there too when I saw a cart of gol gappa I couldn’t stop myself and went there with a friend of mine.
 The same day in the night, we went to an Italian restaurant and it turned out to be a wrong decision.
 The pasta and sandwich we ordered were pathetic and we couldn’t finish.

-The last day we roamed a sometime in the city and visited few places.
+The last day we roamed sometime in the city and visited a few places.
 Looking for real desi food in Khajuraho was really a hard job or probably I was at the wrong side the place.
 I was craving for some street but again I was done eating the same thing already back in Delhi and in my hometown.
-Unfortunately I didn’t find anything which was very own of Khajuraho.
+Unfortunately, I didn’t find anything which was very own of Khajuraho.
 However, I had chocolate lassi at a shop and aloo tikki at a food joint.